t-a-y-l-o-r/bash_profile/README.md

 A repo for my favorite custom bash_profile
 -----
 ## The Creme De La Creme
-`lwd` is a simple function that will first check to see if any arguments where passed.
-If so then it changes the directory to the given argument.
-Additionally regardless of whether or not the dir is changed the "new" or current dir is printed along with the list from the modified version of `ls`.Honestly once you start using this command you will never go back.
+`lwd` is a simple function.
+If a relative directory path is given tt changes the directory to the given argument.
+Additionally, the directory path is printed along with the list from the modified version of `ls`.
+Honestly once you start using this command you will never go back.
+This command is the entire reason I never use a GUI file explorer anymore.

 ## Other Custom Commands and stuff
 `my_function` simply changes the shell prompt to that fancy aribic char that I like